Name Printer

 Houlston, Frances Forms of pride, or, The midsummer visit.
 By Mrs. Cameron, author of "Emma and her Nurse," "Margaret Whyte," "The Two Lambs," &c. &c.

-Houlston, Frances The history of Theophilus and Sophia.
-By Mrs. Sherwood, author of "Little Henry and his Bearer," &c, &c.
-Second edition.
+Houlston, Frances Easy questions for a little child.
+By Mrs. Sherwood, author of "Little Henry and his Bearer," &c.
+Seventh edition.